ngokhoa1202/cs-note/cybersecurity/network-security/application-layer/web-security/Cross-Origin Resource Sharing (CORS).md

 - It helps isolate potentially malicious documents, thereby reducing possible attack vectors.
 For example, it prevents a malicious website on the Internet from running JavaScript in a browser to read data from a third-party mail service in which the user is signed or a company intranet and relaying that data to the attacker.
 - ![[Pasted image 20251023111946.png]]
 ## Inherited origins
-- Scripts executed from pages with an `about:blank` or [[javascript URL]] inherit the origin of the document containing that URL since these types of URLs do not contain information about an origin server.
+- Scripts executed from pages with an `about:blank` or [[programming/javascript/browser/JavaScript URL]] inherit the origin of the document containing that URL since these types of URLs do not contain information about an origin server.
 ## File origins
 ### Mechanism
 - Files uploaded from the client host using `{URL} file:///` scheme is treated as opaque origins by browsers.